Note

-This document sets out the Terms and Conditions ("Terms") on which Workable Software Limited (Company No. 08125469) of 5 Golden Square, 5th Floor, London, W1F 9BS ("Workable") provides customers with access to recruitment and human resources management services through the www.workable.com website ("Website").
+This document sets out the Terms and Conditions ("Terms") on which Workable Software Limited (Company No. 08125469) of 5 Golden Square, 5th Floor, London, W1F 9BS ("Workable") provides customers with access to recruitment and human resources management services through the www.workable.com website ("Website"), including any mobile applications.

 Please read these Terms very carefully before using the Website and the Services.
 You acknowledge and agree that by clicking on "I accept", or by executing an Order Form ("Workable Quote") with Workable that references these Terms on behalf of a nominated company or organisation (the "Customer"), you agree that the company or organisation will be bound by these terms as a Customer.
 You warrant and represent that you have full capacity and authority to enter into these Terms on behalf of the Customer company or organisation.